-Variance £ Comments Employee Costs 10,461 This underspend is mainly due overtime costs were lower than anticipated.
+Variance £ Comments Employee Costs 10,461 This underspend is mainly due to overtime costs which were lower than anticipated.
 Property 19,214 This underspend is mainly due to lower than anticipated expenditure on energy and repairs and maintenance.
 Supplies & Services 33,223 This underspend is across a number of headings (such as office & computer equipment, computer licences, telephones, courses & conferences).
 Income 41,133 Grant income was more than anticipated.